RobCTs/Interactive_Graphics_project/animation/README.md

 **Breathing Animation**: Fix minor tremors in the breathing animation.
 **Walking and Running**: Make movements more linear and improve arm and hand animations.
 **Performance**: Further optimize the overall performance for smoother animations.
+**Extra animations**: Create more animations for a more realistic game performance.

 ## Conclusion
 The animations in the Interactive 3D Graphics Project bring the character Penelope to life, allowing users to interact with her in both the main 3D scene and the Changing Room scene.
 The process involved overcoming several challenges, but the use of tools like Blender and Three.js made it possible to create realistic and engaging animations.